-- Young adults in particular need to understand the Biblical reasons behind convictions and see them in Scripture.
+Young adults in particular need to understand the Biblical reasons behind convictions and see them in Scripture.
 We cannot expect them to know the reasons if they have not researched it themselves.
-We have regularly taken our children back to the Word of God in order to establish these principles into their hearts.
+We must regularly take our children back to the Word of God in order to establish these principles into their hearts.

-- It is also important to have fellowship with other families who demonstrate these principles.
-Our children have chosen to avoid close friendships with peers who are not going the same direction.
-Instead they have spent time with other individuals and families who are following the Lord whole-heartedly.
+It is also important to have fellowship with other families who demonstrate these principles.
+Have your children chosen to avoid close friendships with peers who are not going in the same direction?
+Do they instead spend time with other individuals and families who are following the Lord wholeheartedly?
 “He that walketh with wise men shall be wise: but a companion of fools shall be destroyed” (Proverbs 13:20).
-We enjoy having fellowship with like-minded families as we mutually encourage one another in the ways of the Lord.
+Enjoy having fellowship with like-minded families, mutually encouraging one another in the ways of the Lord.

-- Many well-meaning parents tend to continue pushing their young adults, not realizing that they are losing their hearts and turning them away from the family.
+Many well-meaning parents tend to continue pushing their young adults, not realizing that they are losing their hearts and turning them away from the family.
 If we win their hearts, they will want to hear our counsel.
-As our children became young adults, we found a need to parent more by relationship than by authority.
+As your children become young adults, you will find the need to parent more by relationship than by authority.
 “Be ye followers of me, even as I also am of Christ” (I Corinthians 11:1).